freeCodeCamp/freeCodeCamp/guide/english/nodejs/index.md

 This means that Node.js waits for certain events to take place.
 It then acts on those events.
 Events can be anything from a click to a HTTP request.
 We can also declare our own custom events and make node.js listen for those events.
 - Node.js uses a non-blocking I/O model.
 We know that I/O tasks take much longer than processing tasks.
 Node.js uses callback functions to handle such requests.
+We know that I/O tasks take much longer than processing tasks Node.js uses callback functions to handle such requests on your computer.
 Let us assume that a particular I/O task takes 5 secs to execute.
 And we want to perform this I/O twice in our code.